 If you are not satisfied with that you should seek out and explain the complaint to the partner supervising that person, or to any other partner in the firm.
 We would be pleased to meet with you and discuss your concerns.

-If you fail to be satisfied after this procedure, the Law Society also maintains a complaints service and clients can use that service.
-Initially you should contact:
+If you are not satisfied after a discussion with us, the Law Society maintains a complaints service and clients can use that service.
+The Law Society can be contacted at:

 NZ Law Society, PO Box 5041, Lambton Quay, Wellington 6145